faizan2sheikh/IoT-Articles/AsyncRust.md

 In simple words it is concurrent programming which consist of multiple tasks runnung simultaneously on a single thread.The concept of async rust deviates from the concepts in other languages.Consider an example of a task that is executed and it is waiting for a response from the server , in the meantime CPU is free and consuming power , so in order to prevent that loss multiple tasks are initialized and different functions run at once providing results timely.

+### Why Async Rust
+* The applications using asynchronous scheme are much faster and tends to use lesser resources than its counter-part.
+But it requires support and libraries from programming languages to run this feature smoothly.
+In Rust, **async** fn creates an asynchronous function which returns a `Future`.
+To execute the body of the function, the returned `Future` must be run to completion.

+It's important to remember that traditional threaded applications can be quite effective, and that Rust's small memory footprint and predictability mean that you can get far without ever using async.
+The increased complexity of the asynchronous programming model isn't always worth it, and it's important to consider whether your application would be better served by using a simpler threaded model.

 ## WAY TO USE ASYNC RUST
 We need executers like **.await** to add this feautere in our code.Unfortunatly standard library **std** which is pre-installed does not contain this executer,though we have some external crates available for the purpose.Some known crates are **async-std** which is under use and **tokio**.